ttran1904/ttran1904/README.md

-- 👋 Hi, I’m @ttran1904
+- 👋 Hi, I’m Emi Tran
-- 👀 I’m interested in Machine Learning & Computer Vision
+- 👀 I’m interested in Machine Learning & Computer Vision for self-driving.
-- 🌱 I’m currently learning reinforcement learning.
+- 🌱 I’m currently learning RL.
 - 💞️ I’m looking to collaborate on any computer vision industrial or research project.
-- 📫 How to reach me emitran@berkeley.edu
+- 📫 How to reach me: emitran@berkeley.edu

 <!---
 ttran1904/ttran1904 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.